 Each section of this gateway provides you with a description of the steps of a systematic review with links to resources for further in-depth consultation.

 It is not intended to be the final word or authority on conducting a systematic review.
 You are encouraged to read widely of our resources to get a full and complete understanding of the process of completing a systematic review.

-There are guides for reporting systematic reviews and meta-analysis.
+There are also guides for reporting systematic reviews and meta-analyses.
 Please refer to the PRISMA Statement.

-If you are considering conducting a systematic review, be sure to familiarize yourself with the next segment, “Systematic Review: What it is and isn’t”, as well as reviewing at least one of the SR Guideline documents.
+If you are considering conducting a systematic review, be sure to familiarize yourself with the next segment, “Systematic Review: What it is and isn’t”, as well as reviewing at least one of the Systematic Review Guideline documents.